kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

 ---
 code: true
 type: page
-title: errors manager
+title: customize errors
 ---

-## Errors Manager
+## Customize errors

-When creating your own Kuzzle plugin, you can use the errors manager to have customizable errors.
+When creating your own Kuzzle plugin, you can use the `errorsManager` to have customizable errors.

 In order to define it, you have to write them inside the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json) in a `errors` field.